hobhob

 Run multiple agents side by side, each with its own session, model, and permissions.

 In hob, agent sessions are the primary unit of work.
-You can run multiple agents in parallel, each in its own pane, working on different parts of your project at the same time.
+You can run multiple agents in parallel, each in its own pane, working on different parts of your project at the same time — all visible at once in a tiled layout, no hidden tabs.

 Launching agents

-Press Alt+A to open a new agent pane.
-Each pane is fully independent — its own conversation, model, backend, and permission settings.
+Press Alt+A to open an agent pane.
+Alt+A reuses an empty agent pane if there is one; Alt+Shift+A always creates a fresh one.
+Each pane is fully independent — its own conversation, backend, model, and permissions.

 Configuring each agent